puppetlabs/puppet-docs/source/puppet/latest/types/filebucket.md

 A repository for storing and retrieving file content by MD5 checksum.
 Can be local to each agent node, or centralized on a puppet master server.
-All puppet masters provide a filebucket service that agent nodes can access via HTTP, but you must declare a filebucket resource before any agents will do so.
+All puppet servers provide a filebucket service that agent nodes can access via HTTP, but you must declare a filebucket resource before any agents will do so.